jaruchi/Feedback_App/README.md

 # Feedback_App

 ### Introduction
-This App allows a user to give feedbacks to the daily class they are attending and everyday homework.
+This App allows a user(students) to proved feedbacks for the daily classe they are attending and everyday homework.
+* You can register a yourself (as student)
+* You can create a class, and check all the existing classes.
+* You can create a homework and check all the existing classes.
+* Student can submit feedback to a class
+* Student can submit feed to the homework they get

 ER Diagram
 ![Feedback](https://user-images.githubusercontent.com/92175379/147987474-70295184-ac7d-464b-8e7f-639b160faab6.png)